 Hagia Sophia or The church of Holy Wisdom was used as a church for 916 years until the Turks conquered Constantinople in 1453 and Mehmed II remodeled this into an imperial mosque adding four Minarets, a mihrab in the exterior and a minbar, chandelier and disks bearing Islāmic calligraphy to the interiors.
 After 482 years, Hagia Sophie was finally converted to the present day museum and is now open to visit for the tourists from all over the world.

 After seeing tons of pictures of this timeless monument of Istanbul on every social media sites for years now, I had it as my top priority to visit this when in Istanbul.
 After our tour of Topkapi Place, my husband and I walked towards Hagia Sophia which is just ten minutes away from the palace.
 Purchasing the entry tickets from the counter (which costs 40 TL) we walked inside this unbelievably grand and beautiful museum and I must say this was by far one of the oldest museum I have never visited.

 We walked in through the Emperor Door and were greeted by a massive room with high walls, ornamentally decorated ceilings, numerous marble pillars, beautiful chandeliers and an enormous dome and it felt as if we walked through a time machine and entered the Sultanate era of Istanbul.
 The beauty of Hagia Sophia, when seen in person, is truly awe-inspiring with its stupendous interiors, where the walls are adorned with Christian frescos, plaques with Islamic calligraphy showing us the glimpse of its past.

 After wandering through the Nave for a while, we ventured on to the upper gallery walking through the ancient, uneven stoned ramp.
-From the upper gallery you will be able to get an uninterrupted view of the Nave and the majestic dome of Hagia Sophia.
+From the upper gallery, you will be able to get an uninterrupted view of the Nave and the majestic dome of Hagia Sophia.
 Among the various architectural features of Hagia Sophia, its massive dome has gained a lot of attention over the years.
 The dome stands 182 feet 5 inches from the ground level and 102 feet 6 inches in diameter is supported by the smaller domes on the sides.